yukikitayama/python/notes/file.md

 `find(TAG)` only returns the first child element containing the tag or matching **XPath expression**

 `write(FILE.xml)` to save all the changes in XML document because only modifying the XML document doesn't save anything.

+## CSV

+Typically comma-separated values, but other separators such as semicolon or tab are also allowed.

+Only one type of separator can be used.